ramyasnl/MOD14Challenge/README.md

 1.Checkout Time for Users<br/>
  The plot shows that the maximum usage of bike is for 5 minutes of Tripduration <br/>
 2.Checkout Times by Gender<br/>
- From the plot we know that 108K Males ,34K Female ,7K Unknowns have used the bike for the quick commute .
+ From the plot we know that 108K Males ,34K Female ,7K Unknowns have used the bike for the quick commute .<br/>
 3.Trips by Weekday for Each Hour <br/>
-  This kind of plot helps us to easily figure out when the maximum value is reached and when it got minimum ,<br/> In ours maximum usage was on 8 AM & 6 PM  on Thursdays.
+  This kind of plot helps us to easily figure out when the maximum value is reached and when it got minimum <br/> In ours maximum usage was on 8 AM & 6 PM  on Thursdays.<br/>
   4.Trips by Gender (Weekday per Hour)<br/>
-    This helps to understand the data by classifying it in to Male,Female,Unknown.<br/> this helps us get a complete understanding of the data.<br/> 5.User Trips by Gender by Weekday <br/>
+    This helps to understand the data by classifying it in to Male,Female,Unknown.<br/> Gives a complete understanding of the data.<br/> 5.User Trips by Gender by Weekday <br/>
      This shows more Male and Female  subscribers are interested than the customer's of both kind <br/> The Story gives a clear picture of the data we have used , tableau helps us to  visualize data with minimum processing .